 Located south of downtown in Chula Vista, Tacos El Gordo’s motto is that every customer is family.
 What to get: there is no wrong choice when it comes to the tacos, but popular ones include the tender and flavorful adobada (spiced pork), the succulent lengua (beef tongue) and the traditional tripa (beef tripe).
 The restaurant also serves Mexican soda.
 The best part?
 All tacos cost less than $2.50!

 Super Cocina seems like another unassuming storefront in City Heights, but what isn’t obvious on the surface becomes so once the food is sampled.
 The cooking here is more like what you’d find in a Mexican home than a traditional restaurant, with dishes like chicken in cilantro sauce or pork in a chile Colorado sauce often featured alongside red or green posole.
-Super Cocina also caters, which means you can bring its bright flavors to homes all over San Diego.
+Super Cocina also offers a catering service, which means you can bring its bright flavors to homes all over San Diego.

 What to get: the Chicken Mole Poblano is a classic favorite.
 The chicken is simmered in a rich brown sauce made from poblano chiles and chocolate, and the flavor is like nothing else here in San Diego.